iamvs-2002/JAVA/BASIC/Readme.md

 ### Constructors
 - Every class has a constructor.
+- A user-defined constructor's name must be same as its class name.
+- Constructors do not have a return type.
+If a return type is provided, comiler shows a comilation error.
 - If we do not explicitly write a constructor for a class, the Java compiler builds a default constructor for that class.
 - Each time a new object is created, at least one constructor will be invoked.
 - The main rule of constructors is that they should have the same name as the class.